Geography of Russia

 Russia also shares borders with the two partially recognized breakaway states of South Ossetia and Abkhazia.)

 Russia is a transcontinental country, stretching vastly over two continents, Europe and Asia.
 It spans the northernmost edge of Eurasia, and has the world's fourth-longest coastline, at 37653 km.
 (Note: Russia has an additional 850 km of coastline along the Caspian Sea, which is the world's largest inland body of water, and has been variously classified as a sea or a lake.)
-Russia, alongside Canada and the United States, is one of only three countries with a coast along three oceans (however connection to the Atlantic Ocean is extremely remote), due to which it has links with over thirteen marginal seas.
+Russia, alongside Canada and the United States, is one of only three countries with a coast along three oceans, due to which it has links with over thirteen marginal seas.
 (Note: Russia borders, clockwise, to its southwest: the Black Sea and the Sea of Azov; to its west: the Baltic Sea; to its north: the Barents Sea, the Kara Sea, the Laptev Sea, the Pechora Sea, the White Sea, and the East Siberian Sea; to its northeast: the Chukchi Sea and the Bering Sea; and to its southeast: the Sea of Okhotsk and the Sea of Japan.)
 It lies between latitudes 41° and 82° N, and longitudes 19° E and 169° W. Russia is larger than three continents of the world (Note: Russia, by land area, is larger than the continents of Australia, Antarctica, and Europe; although it covers a large part of the latter itself.) and has about the same surface area as Pluto.
 Russia encompasses, by far, the largest forest area of any country in the world.